tannerliu347/lepton_sdk/README.md

-LeptonModule
+Lepton-3-Module
 ============
-The FLIR Lepton™ is the most compact longwave infrared (LWIR) sensor available as an OEM product.
-It packs a resolution of 80 × 60 pixels into a camera body that is smaller than a dime.
+The FLIR Lepton™ v3 is the most compact longwave infrared (LWIR) sensor available as an OEM product.
+It packs a resolution of 160 × 120 pixels into a camera body that is smaller than a dime.
 This revolutionary camera core is poised to equip a new generation of mobile and handheld devices, as well as small fixed-mount camera systems, with thermal imaging capabilities never seen before.
 Lepton contains a breakthrough lens fabricated in wafer form, along with a microbolometer focal plane array (FPA) and advanced thermal image processing.

 More Information
 https://groupgets.com/manufacturers/flir/products/flir-lepton